 What do San Diego Safari Park tickets include?
 Here’s a free vs paid tours & attractions chart.
 Plus the one word you’ll need to instantly know which is which.
 And that makes decisions so much easier.

-San Diego Safari Park admission tickets include Africa Tram, Cheetah Run, all tours & attractions, entertainment, animal encounters & kids playgrounds.
-But… any activity with “Safari” in its name requires payment in addition to the cost of admission.
+San Diego Safari Park admission tickets include Africa Tram, keeper talks & attractions, entertainment, animal encounters & kids playgrounds.
+But any activity with “Safari” in its name requires payment in addition to the cost of admission.
 Parking is not included.
-It costs $15 minimum.
+It costs $20 minimum.

 |CHART – What’s Included with San Diego Safari Park Admission?||FREE or Pay Extra|

 |Camp Play Area||FREE|

 |Cart Safari||Pay Extra|